January 29th is the The National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia.

 The Green Square Campaign takes place in the week leading up to January 29th every year to remember the victims and survivors of the Quebec City mosque attack.
 The green square represents the green carpets of the Quebec City mosque, where the victims last stood to pray.
 It symbolizes the fact that the deceased are, God willing, in a green garden, in a better place since they left us that night.

-Wear the green square in solidarity with the six widows, the seventeen children left fatherless, Aymen Derbali who is left paralyzed for life, and every single person suffering the consequences of this hateful and despicable act of violence.
+Wear the green square in solidarity with the victims and survivors, with Aymen Derbali who is left paralyzed for life, and every single person suffering the consequences of this hateful and despicable act of violence.

 Wear the green square to stand against Islamophobia.

 The Green Square Campaign is an initiative powered by the Islamic Cultural Centre of Quebec (CCIQ), National Council of Canadian Muslims (NCCM) and Islamic Relief Canada.